Noroff-FEU-Assignments/project-exam-2-monicakj/README.md

 ### Setup
 1. Clone the repo to GitHub Desktop.
-2. Open the pr
+2. Open the repo in Visual Studio Code.

 To run the app, run the following command:
 ```bash
 npm start
 ```